lpil/lpil/_posts/2014-08-25-i3wm-opening-applications-in-the-scratchpad.markdown

   I'm using, urxvt, does not support this
 * `urxvt` is the terminal emulator I'm using
-* `-name scratchpad` causes the terminal window to have the instance of "scratchpad", which is what we specified behavour for earlier.
-I expect there is a similar flag avalible for other terminal emulators
+* `-name scratchpad` causes the terminal window to have the instance of "scratchpad", which is what we specified behaviour for earlier.
+I expect there is a similar flag available for other terminal emulators
 * `-e ncmpcpp` causes the application I desire to run in the spawned terminal

 And there we have it!
 If we change the key combination and swapping `ncmpcpp`